tsialchris/netflow_DDoS_detection/ReadMe.txt

 This project's aim is to collect flows from .json files and output:

-1. Logs and alerts for flows over specified thresholds in packets per second (pps) or bits per second (bps) (defined in config.json)
+1. Logs and alerts for flows over specified thresholds per misuse case in packets per second (pps) or bits per second (bps) (thresholds defined in config.json)
-2. Top-n flows for specified misuse cases
+2. Top-n flows for pre-specified misuse cases (n-amount defined in config.json)
-(defined in config.json)

 The misuse cases include:
 - total_traffic